Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 ## Introduction

-This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub Client and Provisioning Client samples running on VxWorks.
+This is a step-by-step guide of how to start from scratch and get the Azure SDK for Embedded C IoT Hub and Provisioning Client samples running on VxWorks.

 Azure SDK for Embedded C has been ported to VxWorks.
-2 samples are added to show how to create Azure IoT Hub Client applications and Provisioning Client applications for VxWorks.
+The two samples show added to show how to create Azure IoT Hub and Provisioning Client applications for VxWorks.

 - `azureClientSample.c` shows how to create an Azure IoT Hub Client
   1. Send telemetry (D2C) messages.
   2. Receive Cloud-to-Device (C2D) messages.
 After receiving 3 C2D messages,
      The sample will exit.
-  3. Respond to Method-Call from the cloud.
+  3. Respond to device Method-Call from the cloud.
   4. Receive "desired property" changes and send "reported property" updates for Device Twin.
   5. Both SAS and X509 authentications are supported.
-- `azureProvisioningClientSample.c` shows how to create an Azure IoT Hub Provisioning Client
+- `azureProvisioningClientSample.c` shows how to create an Azure IoT Device Provisioning Client
   1. Provision a new device to Azure IoT Hub with X509 self-signed authentication.